SerjoPepper/bot-brother/README.md

 ### Context properties
 Context has the following pre-defined properties that are available for reading.
 Some of them are available for editing.
 Let's take a look at them:
 #### context.session
-In this variable you can record any data, which will be available anywhere in follow commands and middlewares.
+In this variable you can record any data, which will be available anywhere in following commands and middlewares.
 Important!
 Currently for group chats session shares between all users in chat.

 ```js